 Below: 2010.
 And one of the few drawings that I made.
 My little nephew “Jelle”.

 Below: 2010.
 A drawing of my still young dear Father.
 15x15cm.

 Note that the first one that I ever showed this personal drawing was a dear and wise friend from Slovenia who as one of the few knew about my sometimes occurring anxieties and depressions.
-A bit worried I told him: please don’t be worried or upset about what I am going to show to you!
-He later that day wrote me back saying something that makes me wish that all depressed people in the world could meet such a wise and empathic friend to talk to in their houres of need!
+A bit worried I told him: please don’t be worried or upset about what I am going to show you!
+Later that day he wrote me back saying something that makes me wish that all depressed people in the world could meet such a wise and empathic friend to talk to in their hours of need!

-This is what he more or less sad: Why should I be depressed by your painting?
-I see a dark stage…the light slowly go on and it captures a beautiful man…he slowly rises to the sound of bombastic music and then gives the best performance of his life and gets a standing ovation!!! ….How cool is that?!
+This is what he sat: Why should I be depressed by your painting?
+I see a dark stage…the light is slowly going on and it captures a beautiful man…he slowly rises to the sound of bombastic music and then gives the best performance of his life and gets a standing ovation!!! ….How cool is that?!

 I do hope you like this post about my artwork and my little coming out about my condition and what makes me…me?!
 I am still the same then I was before you read this post…but now you only know me a little bit better!
 And it was some sort of relief to finally write it and show my work!

 Next on the agenda will be to go next Wednesday to an evening meet and greet with Kunio Kobayashi and to see his demo at “DESHIMA” Bonsai centre!
 And then next Thursday I will be bringing in my Bonsai for the “Noelanders trophy” in Belgium that will be staged on the 3rd and 4th of February.
 I will post pictures and a video of both events as soon as possible!
 So watch this space and my youtube video channel!!!